-With regards to safeguarding we will consider our duties under the Equality Act 2010 and our general and specific duties under the Public Sector Equality Duty.
+With regards to safeguarding we will consider our duties under the Equality Act 2010, relevant parts of the Human Rights Act 1998 and our general and specific duties under the Public Sector Equality Duty.
 General duties include:

 - 1. Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by the Equality Act 2010. - 2.
 Advance equality of opportunity and good relations between people who share a protected characteristic and people who do not share it.